Gay rights face backlash in Poland

 It helps gay people fight other forms of discrimination, but this can also be an uphill struggle.

-Polish courts recently ruled that a firm was wrong to refuse to print a pro-LGBTI banner, but Zbigniew Ziobro, the Polish justice minister, criticised the verdict and promised to intervene.
+Polish courts recently ruled that a firm was wrong to refuse to print a pro-LGBTI banner, but Zbigniew Ziobro, the Polish justice minister, has criticised the verdict and promised to intervene.

 Brussels to Warsaw